jfolleas1/cv.deployement.food-11/README.md

 ## TODO :

+### Authentication

 When running the deployement command you will see the following line.

 `Allow unauthenticated invocations to [foodpredictorapp] (y/N)? -> How to set to No`

 So far I haven't manage to see how to force the authentication to access the application, but there is surely a way.

+### Customer domain name

+It is also possible to create a custom domaine name.
+Coming soon.